 - A young person over the age of 16

 - An early years setting, school or further education college

-This assessment could lead to your child getting an EHC plan.
+The assessment should take a maximum of 20 weeks and could lead to your child getting an EHC plan.

 How to request an EHC assessment